camunda/camunda-bpm-examples/servicetask/service-invocation-synchronous/README.md

 After having looked through the code, you will understand the behavior of a synchronous service invocation in case of

-* a successful invocation
+* Successful invocation
-* an invocation failure.
+* An invocation failure.

 ## Show me the important parts!